Bharat9848/notes/kubernetes.md

 ## K8 components - Worker Node internal
 - Each node have single pod for kublet and kube-proxy
 ### Kubelet
+- configure each container `/etc/resolv.conf` with core-DNS cluster IP.
 - communicate with control plane and API server
 - communicate downstream with Container runtime to execute tasks
 - report status of task to API server